gridaphobe/liquidhaskell-blog/source/about/index.markdown

 Thanks
 ------

-The work is funded by NSF grants CCF-0644361, CNS-0720802, CCF-0702603, and generous gifts from Microsoft Research.
+This work is funded by NSF grants CCF-0644361, CNS-0720802, CCF-0702603, and generous gifts from Microsoft Research.